 You should bring enough money for any souvenirs you may buy, plus a few meals that are not included in the cost of the trip (e.g. various meals in Cuzco, or meals and accommodation en route to Peru).
 Depending on how much of a shopper you are, \$500-\$600 should be enough for incidentals and souvenirs (there are lots of ATMs available so you don't need to carry too much cash).
 The ATMs give both US dollars & Nuevo Soles.
 ATMs are available at the airport, in downtown Lima and Cuzco, and at some of the hotels.
 The currency in Peru is the Nuevo Sol, but US dollars are widely used and accepted, be sure to bring crisp US bills, as torn and defaced currency is not accepted.
 Credit cards are generally accepted at most restaurants and shops (Visa is the most widely accepted).
-The exchange rate as of May 5, 2022 is 3.77 (PEN) Nuevo Sol per one US dollar.
+The exchange rate as of April 12, 2022 is 3.77 (PEN) Nuevo Sol per one US dollar.

-You should bring an additional amount for optional gratuities to the trip leader and local guides, (At least US \$600 per guest is recommended for the trip leader; at least \$160 per guest for the lead local guide and at least \$120 per guest for the assistant guide.
+You should bring an additional amount for optional gratuities to the trip leader and local guides, (At least US \$650 per guest is recommended for the trip leader; at least \$175 per guest for the lead local guide and at least \$125 per guest for the assistant guide.
 You can present your gratuities to your leader and local guides individually.

-The gratuities at all the lodges, to the muleteers, and to our chefs will be given by Cathy Ann and are included in your trip cost.
+Generally tips in restaurants are about 15% and tips to the bellman in Cusco and Aguas Calientes are about \$1.00 per bag.
+The gratuities at all the lodges, to the muleteers, to our chefs, and group meals will be given by Cathy Ann and are included in your trip cost.